Fairhaven, Massachusetts: Education

-Fairhaven is part of the Fairhaven-Acushnet Regional School District, along with neighboring Acushnet.
-The town has two elementary schools; East Fairhaven, and Leroy L. Wood (which recently consolidated the Rogers School, named for H. H. Rogers and his family, with the original Leroy L. Wood School after the town failed to maintain the historic Rogers School opting for a large mega school, many protested this), one middle school (Elizabeth Hastings Middle School), and Fairhaven High School.
+Fairhaven's four public schools are all part of the Fairhaven Public School District.
+The town has two elementary schools; East Fairhaven and Leroy L. Wood, one middle school, Elizabeth Hastings; and one high school, Fairhaven High.

 Fairhaven High School, donated by Rogers in 1906, is the most recognizable landmark in the town, given its prominent location on Route 6 (Huttleston Avenue) and its impressive appearance.
-The school's teams are known as the Blue Devils, and their colors are royal-blue and white.
-The school's fight song is sung to the tune of the "Notre Dame Fight Song".
-In addition to the public school, high school students may choose to attend either Greater New Bedford Regional Vocational-Technical High School ("Voc-Tech") or Bristol County Agricultural High School ("Bristol Aggie"), free of charge.
-There are only a few spots allocated for Fairhaven students so most never are able to attend these schools.
+The school's teams are known as the Blue Devils, and their colors are royal blue and white.
+In addition to the public school, prospective high school students may choose to attend either Greater New Bedford Regional Vocational-Technical High School ("Voc-Tech") in New Bedford or Bristol County Agricultural High School ("Bristol Aggie") in Dighton, free of charge.

+Two recent former elementary schools include Oxford School (closed 2007) and Rogers School (closed 2013).
+Oxford School opened in 1896 until it was merged with the newly reconstructed East Fairhaven School in 2007.
+Rogers School opened in 1885 as the first building donated to the town by Henry Huttleston Rogers.
+It remained open until 2013 when, like Oxford and East Fairhaven Schools, its student body was consolidated with that of LeRoy Wood School.
+As the new Wood School building was being constructed, its staff and students moved to the Oxford School building for the 2012–13 academic year.
+Oxford School was converted to residential apartments in 2022 and was added to the National Register of Historic Places in 2023.

 The town is also home to Saint Joseph's School, a Roman Catholic parochial school which provides an education from nursery through eighth-grade.
+The school is operated by the nearby Saint Joseph Church.

-The Northeast Maritime Institute based in Fairhaven offers a two year program in Nautical Science and prepares students to work as deck officers or captains aboard ships.
+The Northeast Maritime Institute based in Fairhaven offers a two-year program in Nautical Science and prepares students to work as deck officers or captains aboard ships.
 NMI owns several buildings in the center of town, including a former Unitarian Church and former bank.